The Protector (1985 film): Filming

+Conflict between Glickenhaus and Chan

 The making of The Protector was a frustrating affair for both director and star.
 Chan found that western filmmakers did not put the same emphasis on fight choreography, complaining that he was given as little as two days to film some fights, when he could spend as much as one month in Hong Kong.
 For his part, the director was put off by Chan's repeated trips to Japan to promote his musical endeavors, which forced some day sequences to be shot during the night.
 Whereas Hong Kong had already begun breaking up fight scenes into shorter segments offering curated camera angles, Glickenhaus remained dead set on the use of a traditional master shot.
 On the other hand, the American, who favored a gritty atmosphere, looked down on the visual artifices employed by his Hong Kong peers to amp up the action, such as undercranking, which he refused to do.

 Chan also disliked having to play an American character despite his limited grasp of English.
 A dialogue coach was present on set, but had to resort to visual cues to help Chan follow blocking, further hampering his performance.
 He remembered Glickenhaus telling him: "'You must act like Clint Eastwood.
 You are New York police.' [...]
 I'm New York police?!
 What about my English?
 Everyday on the set, I just practice: 'New Yawk.
 I come from New Yawk.
 New Yawk'".
-However, in his autobiography, Chan says that the decision to rebrand him as an Eastwood-type enforcer was spearheaded by Andre Morgan, an executive with Golden Harvest's American branch, in reaction to the underwhelming reception of The Big Brawl, which retained aspects of Chan's Asian style.
+However, in his autobiography, Chan says that the decision to rebrand him as an Eastwood-type enforcer was spearheaded by Golden Harvest executive Andre Morgan, in reaction to the underwhelming reception of The Big Brawl, which retained aspects of Chan's Asian style.

 The star recalled phoning Golden Harvest executive Leonard Ho and threatening to walk in hopes of having the director relieved from his duties, only to be told that his contract was ironclad.
 Glickenhaus, though, has maintained that his rapport with Chan remained civil over the course of the shoot, and that he had clearly spelled out to him beforehand what type of picture they were making.
 He also pointed out that he had been solicited to direct by Chan's own team, which could not possibly have ignored the radical departure his hiring represented.